Tiagabine: Elimination

 Tiagabine is excreted about 2% unchanged.
 About 25% is excreted in urine and 63% is excreted in feces.
 The elimination half-life of tiagabine is 4.5 to 9.0 hours.
 The half-life of tiagabine was found to be decreased by 50 to 65% to 3.8 to 4.9 hours (range 2–5 hours) in patients whose hepatic enzymes had been induced with other anticonvulsants including carbamazepine, phenytoin, primidone, and phenobarbital.
 In addition, the half-life of tiagabine is extended to 11.7 to 15.9 hours in hepatic dysfunction.
 These settings as such may require dose adjustment.

 Chemistry

-Tiagabine is a GABA analogue and a derivative of nipecotic acid.